ErikNoren/entitypicker/README.md

 **Bug fix in 0.5.5**

 * Removing a selection now properly raises the entityRemovedEvent.
 Thanks to jpock76 for spotting the swapped lines.
-Fixes Issue #6 "entityremoved not being raised"
+Closed #6 "entityremoved not being raised"

 **New in 0.5.2**